skst/LicenseManager/README.md

 ### The Licensed Application

-You can use the `Standard.Licensing` NuGet package to validate the license in your application.
+Install the `LicenseManager_12noon.Client` NuGet package in your application.

-Alternatively, you can use the `LicenseFile` class in this project to validate the license.
-This means that it will also need to include the following NuGet packages:

-* `Standard.Licensing`

-You will also need to copy the following files from this project:

-* `LicenseFile.cs`
-* `SecureHash.cs`
-* `MyNow.cs`

-___Note: I am working on publishing a NuGet package for clients.
-(Hopefully, in Feb 2025.)___

-The licensed application must pass the `Product ID` and the `Public Key` to the license validation API.
+The licensed application must pass the **Product ID** and the **Public Key** to the license validation API.

 ```
+const string PRODUCT_ID = "My Product ID";	// Copied from the License Manager application
+const string PUBLIC_KEY = "The Public Key";	// Copied from the License Manager application
 LicenseFile license = new();
-bool isValid = license.IsLicenseValid(productID: "My Product ID", publicKey: "The Public Key", out string messages);
+bool isValid = license.IsLicenseValid(PRODUCT_ID, PUBLIC_KEY, out string messages);
 if (!isValid)
 {
 	// INVALID